 In 2001, Jacqui was awarded the Vienna State Opera Award by Opera Foundation Australia which led to her undertaking many roles for the Wiener Staatsoper including Giovanna (Rigoletto), Grimgerde (Die Walküre), Mercedes (Carmen), Annina (La traviata), Ines (Il trovatore) and Countess Ceprano (Rigoletto).
 Since returning to Australia, she has sung Dorabella in Victorian Opera’s inaugural production of Così fan tutte, Suzuki for Opera Queensland and Marcellina, Emilia, Maddelena, Donna Elvira, Katisha and Rosmira for Opera Australia.

 In 2012, Jacqueline Dark sang Herodias in Opera Australia’s new production of Salome and won the Green Room Award for Outstanding Principal Female in Opera (Donna Elvira in Don Giovanni).
-Her 2013/2014 OA schedule includes Emilia, Donna Elvira, Filippyevna in Eugene Onegin, Meg Page in Falstaff, Lady Billows in Albert Herring and Fricka in Der Ring des Nibelungen.
-She will also take the alto solos in Rossini’s Stabat Mater for the West Australian Symphony, in Messiah for the New Zealand Symphony and appeared as Herodias for Opera Hong Kong.
+Her 2013/2014 OA schedule included Emilia, Donna Elvira, Filippyevna in Eugene Onegin, Meg Page in Falstaff, Lady Billows in Albert Herring and Fricka in Der Ring des Nibelungen.
+She also took the alto solos in Rossini’s Stabat Mater for the West Australian Symphony, in Messiah for the New Zealand Symphony and appeared as Herodias for Opera Hong Kong.